 Hall of Fame voting is almost here, and again the case is being made for Jack Morris to be inducted into the Hall of Fame.
-Comparisons are being made to both pitchers in and outside of the Hall, but the only comparison that really matters is the one to Dave Stieb.
+Jack Morris’ career is being compared to the careers of pitchers in and outside of the Hall, but the only comparison that really matters is the one to Dave Stieb.

-Dave Stieb was first eligible for the Hall of Fame ballot in 2004, and in that year he received only 7 votes and was subsequently removed from the ballot.
-Jack Morris was first eligible in 2000 and received 111 votes for 22% of the vote (incidentally, he finished higher than current Hall-of-Famer Bert Blyleven, who received 87 votes).
-Since then, Morris’ candidacy has gained momentum steadily, peaking at 53.5% in 2011.
+Dave Stieb was first eligible for the Hall of Fame ballot in 2004, and in that year he received only seven votes; he was subsequently removed from the ballot.
+Jack Morris was first eligible in 2000 and received 111 votes for 22% of the vote (incidentally, he finished higher than current Hall-of-Famer Bert Blyleven, who received only 87 votes).
+Since then, Morris’ candidacy has gained momentum steadily, peaking at 53.5% last year.

-The argument I’ve heard most for Morris is that he was “the best pitcher of the 80s.”
-That’s not entirely true.
-Baseball Reference’s fantastic Blog, High Heat Stats, compiled a list of rolling 3-year WAR leaders for pitchers for the last century.
-In the 1980s, Dave Stieb had a 4-year run in first or second place.
-Jack Morris was not listed.
-While WAR is far from a perfect statistic, it is useful and gives food for thought in this instance.
-Of all pitchers in the 1980s, Dave Stieb leads MLB with 45.2 WAR.
-Jack Morris checks in all the way down at #12 with 27.9
+The argument I’ve heard most for Morris is that he won more games than any pitcher in the 1980s.
+While Morris did rack up more pitcher wins than any other player from 1980-1989, he certainly wasn’t the best pitcher.
+Baseball Reference’s fantastic blog, High Heat Stats, compiled a list of rolling three-year WAR leaders for pitchers over the course of the last century.
+In the 1980s, Dave Stieb had a four-year run in either first or second place.
+Jack Morris did not make the list.
+While WAR is far from a perfect statistic, it provides a useful reference point when comparing players.
+Of all pitchers who played in the 1980s, Dave Stieb leads them all with a 45.2 WAR.
+Jack Morris is ranked at #12 with 27.9 mark.

-Staying in that vein, from 1980-1989, Jack Morris led the league with 2443.2 innings.
+Staying in that 1980s vein, from 1980-1989, Jack Morris led all of baseball with 2443.2 innings pitched.
 There were 11 pitchers who had at least 80% of Morris’ innings.
-Among those 11 pitchers, Morris places 7th in ERA+ with a 109 mark.
+Of those 11 pitchers, Morris places 7th in ERA+ with a 109 mark.
 Who was #1?
 Dave Stieb, of course, with an ERA+ of 127.
-Stieb was also 2nd in innings pitched of those 11.
+Stieb also had the most innings pitched of those 11.

-Morris aplogists often point to the fact that he “pitched to the score” and “knew how to win” and as a result, Morris’ ERA was artificially inflated.
-This pitching to the score myth implies that because a pitcher is handed a lead by his teammates, he will then put far less effort into his pitching because he has extra run support.
+Jack Morris apologists often point to the fact that he “pitched to the score” and “knew how to win” and as a result, Morris’ ERA was artificially inflated.
+This pitching to the score myth implies that because a pitcher is handed a lead by his teammates, he will coast for the rest of the game because he has extra run support and a large margin for error.
 This theory has been debunked by the late, great Greg Spira.
 Joe Sheehan performed a similar study, concluding: “I can find no pattern in when Jack Morris allowed runs.
 If he pitched to the score—and I don’t doubt that he changed his approach—the practice didn’t show up in his performance record.”
-Morris’s record is more a product of strong run support than it is special strategy.
+Morris’ record is more a product of strong run support than it is special strategy.
 For all of his extra wins and post-season success, his case rests on a distortion of the value of one shining moment (more on this later too**) rather than a well-rounded career.”

-This week the talented Jay Jaffe of Baseball Prospectus wrote an article comparing Jack Morris to first-time eligible candidates Brad Radke and Terry Mulholland.
-For the sake of argument, I’ll rip off his comparisons by subbing in Dave Stieb where Brad Radke/Terry Mulholland would go:
+The talented Jay Jaffe of Baseball Prospectus wrote an article comparing Jack Morris to first-time eligible candidates Brad Radke and Terry Mulholland.
+For the sake of argument, I’ll rip off his comparisons by subbing in Dave Stieb where Brad Radke/Terry Mulholland originally stood:

 A brief explanation for the table headings: AS is All-Star and CY is Cy Young Awards won; 3C is a tally of leagues led in the Triple Crown categories for pitchers (wins, ERA, and strikeouts); HoFS is the Bill James Hall of Fame Standards score.

-As we can see, Morris’ win total is much greater than Stieb’s.
-One problem with celebrating Morris’s win total is that it ignores the level of offensive support that he received.
-Borrowing a concept from Jay Jaffe who borrowed the concept from Pete Palmer and Gary Gillette in the ESPN Baseball Encyclopedia (a book for which the previously mentioned Greg Spira served as an associate editor) we can express a pitcher’s run support in normalized form as a percentage of the league average:
+As we can clearly see, Morris’ win total is much greater than Stieb’s.
+However, one problem with celebrating Morris’s win total is that it ignores the level of offensive support that he received.
+Borrowing a concept from Jay Jaffe, who borrowed the concept from Pete Palmer and Gary Gillette in the ESPN Baseball Encyclopedia (a book for which the previously mentioned Greg Spira served as an associate editor), we can express a pitcher’s run support in normalized form as a percentage of the league average:

-Stieb was 28 wins above average Morris was 20 wins above average.
-Stieb also has 115 fewer starts to work with.
+Stieb accumulated 28 wins above average, while Morris was 20 wins above average.
+Yet Stieb had 115 fewer starts to work with.